 In-person meetings will follow an open house format to allow attendees to ask questions.
 Presentations or videos on a loop may be used to ensure attendees receive available information regardless of arrival time.
+In-person public hearings will include live presentations at a time advertised in advance with the same material and script available online in a recorded presentation.
 Renderings of critical areas and typical sections may be developed to help the public visualize the study.
 Prior to the public hearings, copies of the NEPA document will be placed at public locations close to the proposed corridor such as city offices and public libraries.

-When public meetings/hearings are held at NCTCOG offices, the meetings/hearing will be recorded, livestreamed, and posted to the NCTCOG website and YouTube page.
+When a public hearing is held at NCTCOG offices, the hearing will be recorded, livestreamed, and posted to the NCTCOG website and YouTube page.
 If virtual hearings are hosted through PIMA, participants will also be able to join virtual podiums and participate live.
-One meeting per series will be held at NCTCOG offices to ensure the availability of a livestream.
+One public hearing will be held at NCTCOG offices to ensure the availability of a livestream.